team20/team20.github.io/command_timers.md

 	public class ExampleCommand extends CommandBase {
 		private Instant m_startTime;

-		// Called when the command is initially scheduled.
 		@Override
 		public void initialize() {
 			// This stores the start time of the command m_startTime = Instant.now();
 		}

-		// Called every time the scheduler runs while the command is scheduled.
 		@Override
 		public void execute() {
 			// This checks how much time has passed since the command started,